awsdocs/aws-iot-docs/developerguide/dynamic-thing-groups.md

 Dynamic thing groups share these limitations with static thing groups:
 + The number of attributes a thing group can have is [limited](https://docs.aws.amazon.com/general/latest/gr/iot-core.html#thing-group-limits)\.
 + The number of groups to which a thing can belong is [limited](https://docs.aws.amazon.com/general/latest/gr/iot-core.html#thing-limits)\.
-+ Thing groups cannot be renamed\.
++ Thing groups can't be renamed\.
-+ Thing group names cannot contain international characters, such as û, é, and ñ\.
++ Thing group names can't contain international characters, such as û, é, and ñ\.

 When using dynamic thing groups, keep the following in mind\.